esironal/angular-fiddle/README.md

 * [Ace Editor](http://ace.c9.io)
 * [Bootstrap](http://getbootstrap.com/)

-The JavaScript part is only about 70 lines long.
+The relevant JavaScript part is only about 70 lines long.